Admission to Oregon State University

 Strength of Curriculum:

-• Quality, quantity, and level of course work throughout the entire high school program, especially course work completed beyond the minimum courses required (See the high school course requirements chart.)
+• Quality, quantity, and level of course work throughout the entire high school program, especially course work completed beyond the minimum courses required (See the high school course requirements chart below.)

 • Advanced placement (AP), international baccalaureate (IB), or college course work completed or in progress